Admission to Distance Learning programs is a two stage process. Stage one is acceptance

 Step 1: Complete and submit the online application.
 (If you are a returning student, please make sure to check our Readmission Policy.)
 Pay the $65 application fee and submit official copies of all required transcripts.

+The $65.00 application fee is non-refundable.
 Send transcripts and other application materials to: